A00476407/react_pwa_assignment/README.md

 # About the App

-This project is a PWA App using IndexDb to store the to-do list item.
-Service worker is used to enable offline capabilities and resource caching.
+- This project is a PWA App using IndexDb to store the to-do list items.
+- Service worker is used to enable offline capabilities and resource caching.

 ## Key Features

-1. Prioritize (Star) the task
+1. Prioritize (Star) the item
 2. Mark the item as 'Completed'
 3. Delete the item